sayus2884/web_project_3/README.md

-# Project 3: From Portland to Portland
+# From Portland to Portland

 ### Overview
 * Intro
 * Figma
-* Images
+* HTML & CSS

 **Intro**

-This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This is a website about traveling across the US using HTML5 & CSS code where sections readjusts based on screen width size.
+Width sizes include 320px, 768px, 1024px, and 1280px.
+The design specifications are found in Figma.

 **Figma**

+A designing tool used to create mock-up web designs which can later be used as the design specification for the web development.
 * [Link to the project on Figma](https://www.figma.com/file/xM9rNsdK4iNcFJmDZho3Aw/Sprint-3%3A-From-Portland-to-Portland-%2F-desktop-%2B-mobile?node-id=500%3A0)

-**Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+**HTML & CSS**

+The markup language to create the structure of a website and a styling mechanism to make the website colorful.
+The project is written using the BEM (Block, Element, Modifier) methodology for better maintainance.